thanosoncode/platform2.0-react-challenge/README.md

 ## CatLover

-The purpose of this project is to re-do the Catlover challenge 6 months after the 1st time using the stack and patterns I learned during that time with the gwi team 🤘&#10084; in order to further practice and see what's changed. (if anything) <br /><br/>
+I re-visited the Catlover challenge (that initially was part of my hiring process in gwi) six months after being working with the gwi team 🤘&#10084; in order to further practice and see if anything changed <br /><br/>
-The project created without using create-react-app in order to better understand webpack, babel and the actual starting to ending flow of building a React app.
+I created the react project from scratch in order to learn working with Webpack, Babel and other different technologies that React uses.

 ## Live Version